 Whilst other countries celebrate Shrove Tuesday, or Mardi Gras, with extravagant and exotic parades, here in England people race around towns and villages wielding frying pans that hold pancakes.
 The objective is to be the first to reach the finishing line after fulfilling the rule about tossing the pancakes several times.
 'Why?' you may wonder.
 Read on...

-What Is Shrove Tuesday, aka Pancake Day?
+What and When Is Shrove Tuesday, aka Pancake Day?

 - Shrove Tuesday is a movable feast in the Christian liturgical calendar.
 It is the day preceding Ash Wednesday, the start of the 40 days of Lent.
 Pancake Day 2020 falls on the 25th February.

 - Lent marks the period when, according to the New Testament, Jesus went into the wilderness for 40 days and nights to fast, be tempted by the Devil, and contemplate his fate.